Epi-Info/Epi-Info-Python-Package/README.md

 makesql = MakeSQLite()
 res = makesql.makeTable('C:\\Path\\to\\SQLite\\Database\\File\\sql1.db', dataobject, 'sqltable', sqldatatypes)
 ```
-The first argument to the makeTable function is the path and file name for the SQLite database to which to write or replace the table.<br>
+* The first argument to the makeTable function is the path and file name for the SQLite database to which to write or replace the table.<br>
-dataobject is the Python list of dictionaries to be written to SQLite.<br>
+* dataobject is the Python list of dictionaries to be written to SQLite.<br>
-'sqltable' is the name of the destination SQLite table.<br>
+* 'sqltable' is the name of the destination SQLite table.<br>
-sqldatatypes is a dict of column names and SQLite data types to be used in creating the SQLite table.
-This dict, by this name, is automatically created by the Epi Info Classic Analysis PYTHON statement.<br>
+* sqldatatypes is a dict of column names and SQLite data types to be used in creating the SQLite table.
+This dict, by this name, is automatically created by the Epi Info Classic Analysis PYTHON statement.

 #### TablesAnalysis
 Performs MxN Tables Analyses of Outcome and Exposures, with statistical tests of association.<br>
 ```